abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 ```
 **Config Jupyter notebook:**

 Jupyter comes with Anaconda, but we will need to configure it in order to use it through EC2 and connect with SSH.
-Go ahead and generate a configuration file for Jupyter using:
+Generate a configuration file for Jupyter using:
 ```console
  jupyter notebook --generate-config
 ```
 **Create Certifications:**

 We can also create certifications for our connections in the form of .pem files.
 Perform the following:
 ```console
  mkdir cert/
  cd cert/
  sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout mycert.pem -out mycert.pem
 ```
+{{% notice Note %}}
 You’ll get asked some general questions after running that last line.
 Just fill them out with some general information.
+{{% /notice %}}

 **Edit Configuration File:**